-- A. For the 2023-2025 biennium, the Employer Medical Contribution (EMC) will be an amount equal to eighty-five percent (85%) of the monthly premium for the self-insured Uniform Medical Plan (UMP) Classic for each bargaining unit employee eligible for insurance each month, as determined by the Public Employees Benefits Board (PEBB).
+- 22.1 A. For the 2025-2027 3-2025 biennium, the Employer Medical Contribution (EMC) will be an amount equal to eighty-five percent (85%) of the monthly premium for the self-insured Uniform Medical Plan (UMP) Classic for each bargaining unit employee eligible for insurance each month, as determined by the Public Employees Benefits Board (PEBB).
 In no instance will the employee contribution be less than two percent (2%) of the EMC per month. - B. The point-of-service costs of the Classic Uniform Medical Plan (deductible, out-of-pocket maximums and co-insurance/co-payment) may not be changed for the purpose of shifting health care costs to plan participants, but may be changed from the 2014 plan under two (2) circumstances: - 1.
 In ways to support value-based benefits designs; and - 2.
-To comply with or manage the impacts of federal mandates.

-Value-based benefits designs will:

-1. Be designed to achieve higher quality, lower aggregate health care services cost (as opposed to plan costs);

-- 2. Use clinical evidence; and - 3.
-Be the decision of the PEB Board. - C. Article 22.1 B will expire June 30, 2025. - 22.2 A. The Employer will pay the entire premium costs for each bargaining unit employee for dental, basic life, and any offered basic long-term disability insurance coverage.
-If changes to the long-term disability benefit structure occur during the life of this agreement, the Employer recognizes its obligation to bargain with the Coalition over impacts of those changes within the scope of bargaining. - B. If the PEB Board authorizes stand-alone vision insurance coverage, then the Employer will pay the entire premium costs for each bargaining unit employee.
+To comply with or manage the impacts of federal mandates. - C. Value-based benefits designs will: - 1.
+Be designed to achieve higher quality, lower aggregate health care services cost (as opposed to plan costs); - 2.
+Use clinical evidence; and - 3.
+Be the decision of the PEBB. - DC.
+Article 22.1 (B) and (C) will expire June 30, 20275. - 22.2 A. The Employer will pay the entire premium costs for each bargaining unit employee for dental, stand-alone vision, basic life, and any offered basic long-term disability insurance coverage.
+If changes to the long-term disability benefit structure occur during the life of this Agreement, the Employer recognizes its obligation to bargain with the Coalition over impacts of those changes within the scope of bargaining. - B. If the PEBB authorizes stand-alone vision insurance coverage, then the Employer will pay the entire premium costs for each bargaining unit employee.